antfu/antfu.me/pages/posts/sliding-enter-animation.md

 ## Applying to Contents

-Now with it, we should be able to adding nice sliding enter animation to our layout and homepage, etc. Even though it can be a bit verbose to add the style to each element, it gives you the full control of what and when those animations take place.
+Now with it, we should be able to add nice sliding enter animation to our layout and homepage, etc. Even though it can be a bit verbose to add style to each element, it gives you full control of what and when those animations take place.

 However, when it comes to content like a Markdown page, it will not be that pleasant to wrap each paragraph with a `<p>` tag and add the `data-animate` attribute.
-So I begin to wondering if there is an easier way to apply to all my posts.
+So I begin to wonder if there is an easier way to apply to all my posts.

-I started mess up with the [CSS Counters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters), an interesting way allowing you to store some numeric variables inside of CSS.
+I started messing up with the [CSS Counters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters), an interesting way allowing you to store some numeric variables inside of CSS.

 So it should be something like this, where you can add `slide-enter-content` class wrapping the generated content of a Markdown page: